b13/collapse/README.md

 The current state - if an element is expanded or collapsed - is stored within the users' settings "UC".

+## Futher Development

+This is our bare minimum feature set, a few features will following along:

+* Enable / disable collapsing per Content Type
+* Disable collapsing in User Settings
+* Support for TYPO3 v12
+* Customizable preview in collapsed state

 ## Credits

 This extension was created by Benni Mack in 2023 for [b13 GmbH, Stuttgart](https://b13.com).